KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 functions and cause invalid behavior.

-#### Loader Version 3 Interface Requirements
+#### Loader and Driver Interface Version 3 Requirements

-The primary change that occurred in version 3 of the loader/driver interface was to allow a driver to handle creation/destruction of their own KHR_surfaces.
+The primary change that occurred in this interface version is to allow a driver to handle creation and destruction of their own KHR_surfaces.
 Up until this point, the loader created a surface object that was used by all drivers.
-However, some drivers may want to provide their own surface handles.
+However, some drivers *may* want to provide their own surface handles.
-If a driver chooses to enable this support, it must export support for version 3 of the loader/driver interface, as well as any Vulkan function that uses a KHR_surface handle, such as:
+If a driver chooses to enable this support, it must support Loader and Driver Interface Version 3, as well as any Vulkan function that uses a `VkSurfaceKHR` handle, such as:
 - `vkCreateXXXSurfaceKHR` (where XXX is the platform-specific identifier [i.e.
 `vkCreateWin32SurfaceKHR` for Windows])
 - `vkDestroySurfaceKHR`